cardano-foundation/CIPs/CIP-onchain-tx-chaining/README.md

 To break the circular dependecy we can modify the definition of a valid transaction input so that it doesn't require a transaciton hash if it is an output of a previus transaction.

-The only information needed for a chained input is the (previous) transaction that generated it and the output index.
+The only information needed for a chained input is the which previous transaction generated it and the output index.

 In particular the current `transacion_input` definition is